- 2021-2022 CHS Pathways to Success Introduction

 - reduces the stress level of both students and staff

-A unique feature of the CHS Block 8 schedule is the inclusion of Student Resource Time (SRT).
-An SRT/homeroom period occurs during G2 of the 8-period rotation.
+A unique feature of the CHS Block 8 schedule is the inclusion of Student Supported Resource Time (SSRT).
+An SSRT/homeroom period occurs during G2 of the 8-period rotation.
 Important information regarding this period is provided below.

 Statement of Purpose

-Student Resource Time (SRT) is time provided during the regular school day to allow students fuller access to resources they need for:
+Student Supported Resource Time (SSRT) is time provided during the regular school day to allow students fuller access to resources they need for:

 - making up class assignments or tests